a11ywatch/github-actions/README.md

 FAIL_WARNING_COUNT=100 # when warnings are above this number fail CI FAIL_ISSUES_COUNT=200 # when both warnings and errors are above this number fail CI
 ```

+## Extra Info

+If `SITE_WIDE` is enabled it may take awhile for your job to finish locally.
+For that use the `EXTERNAL` option to use the A11yWatch server resources.
+This requires an API key and is limited to 2 site-wide scans a day for free accounts and other 3 API request like single page scans or image detection.